osoriomica/invaders/README.md

 	- The score display is updated at the end of the game letting me know if I've won or lost the game.

 ### Manual Testing
+2EDIT!
+Explain the principles of automated and manual testing and when each might be deployed.

 The site was thoroughly tested using a manual testing approach.
 This approach lead to catch and fix issues from early on the development.
 Please see below for the tests and final results:

 | Test Label                   | Test Action                                               | Expected Outcome                                                                                                                                                                                                                                  | Test Outcome |